Skip to content

 Custom REST catalog

 When using custom REST catalogs, the GET/dataSource/page/{id} endpoint returns a human-readable information page from the REST catalog for the data source associated with {id}.
-Immuta provides this as mechanism for allowing the REST catalog to provide additional information about the data source that may not be directly ingested by or visible within Immuta.
+Immuta provides this as a mechanism for allowing the REST catalog to provide additional information about the data source that may not be directly ingested by or visible within Immuta.
 This link is accessed in the Immuta UI when a user clicks the catalog logo associated with the data source on the data source overview page.